Last updated on March 13th, 2023 at 04:13 pm

 Magazines are printed on very thin gloss text.
-Magazines with very high circulation (think: tens of thousands of copy) print on the thinnest types of gloss text (45 lb to 60 lb).
-When people are talk about magazine paper, that’s what they’re talking about.
+Magazines with very high circulation (think: tens of thousands of copies) print on the thinnest types of gloss text (45 lb to 60 lb).
+When people talk about magazine paper, that’s what they’re talking about.

 If you’re starting out with short run magazine printing without heavy circulation, it is difficult to obtain the lightest gloss paper weights.
 They’re sold and printed (see Wikipedia’s article about web-fed offset printing) in giant rolls called “web rolls”, and there is a heavy setup/run cost.

 However, you do have a few great options if you want to print a short run magazine!
 Today we’re going to talk about two of your options:

 - Buy 80 lb gloss text at an office supply store to print at home

 - Print your magazines through a digital printing company—like Printivity—because they have access to thin gloss paper weights like 60 lb gloss text

 Creating booklets is not a fast process and will always be done correctly by professionals.
 However, you can try making booklets yourself if you are only planning on making a couple of books, and high-quality is not your biggest priority.